-This signup or volunteer page should accomplish 3 things: (1) Clearly describe what you’re asking recruiters to do (2) Stir up excitement about the reward—anything from a shoutout to a free widget to an exclusive event invite; (3) Feature your leaderboard.
+This signup or volunteer page should accomplish 3 things: (1) Clearly describe what you’re asking recruiters to do (2) Stir up excitement about the reward—anything from a shoutout to a free widget to an exclusive in-person or online event invite; (3) Feature your leaderboard.

 2. Elevate your leaders and influencers to grow the petition’s reach